-- Might the team consider monetary reinforcement for instances when the individual has demonstrated or practiced these replacement skills? - If you are going to take away money it is appropriate to consider how to help the individual earn money when they are making better decisions. - This may also help direct support professionals not simply pay attention to 'the bad' but begin to see times when the individual is making better decisions/demonstrating new or emergent skills and thus see the person as more than simply a set of 'challenging behaviors'. - \circ This can also be paired with the team 'chipping in' on the debt: - If the individual achieves a certain level of new/alternate skill demonstration in a certain period of time then the team can 'match' the payment for that period thus shortening the time of repayment and doubly reinforcing the new efforts. - SET THE BAR LOW: Make the initial iterations clearly achievable.
+- What skills could the person develop in place of the pattern that led to the damage/restitution?
+How else might s/he satisfy the underlying need? - E.g., Using a punching bag, taking a 'cool-down' walk, calling for assistance when upset. - Don't take away a crutch without putting something in its place. - Might the team consider monetary reinforcement for instances when the individual has demonstrated or practiced these replacement skills? - If you are going to take away money it is appropriate to consider how to help the individual earn money when they are making better decisions. - This may also help direct support professionals not simply pay attention to 'the bad' but begin to see times when the individual is making better decisions/demonstrating new or emergent skills and thus see the person as more than simply a set of 'challenging behaviors'. - This can also be paired with the team 'chipping in' on the debt: - If the individual achieves a certain level of new/alternate skill demonstration in a certain period of time then the team can 'match' the payment for that period thus shortening the time of repayment and doubly reinforcing the new efforts. - SET THE BAR LOW: Make the initial iterations clearly achievable.
 Set it up for success.
 Ensure the person feels achievement, not failure. - 'Failure' in most behavior programs is not the individual's it is ours, stemming from unrealistic goals or timelines, poorly defined alternatives, or near-perfection level demands that we would never accept in our own lives.